GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 Ruby on Rails provides command-line tools for generating templated skeletons for things such as database migrations, controllers, and even background jobs.

-You will create a job named `HelloJob` that will accept a `name` argument and print "Hello #{name}" to standard output.
+You create a job named `HelloJob` that accepts a `name` argument and prints `"Hello #{name}"` to standard output.

-1. Use the Rails generator feature to create `HelloJob`:
+1. Use the Rails generator feature to create the `HelloJob` job:

         bin/rails generate job Hello

     Rails creates stub files from templates:

         invoke  test_unit
         create    test/jobs/hello_job_test.rb
         create  app/jobs/hello_job.rb
         create  app/jobs/application_job.rb

-1. Edit your `app/jobs/hello_job.rb` with the following:
+1. Edit `app/jobs/hello_job.rb` with the following:

         class HelloJob < ApplicationJob
           queue_as :default